ooyala/barkeep/README.markdown

 [Read here](https://github.com/ooyala/barkeep/wiki/Comparing-Barkeep-to-other-code-review-tools) for a comparison of Barkeep to other code review systems.

+### Contributing

+Barkeep was designed to be easy to hack on, so feel free to dive in.
+Open a ticket to suggest a new feature or just send a pull request with your changes.

+Simple style guidelines: mimic the style around you, cap lines at 110 characters.

 ### Credits

 Barkeep was written by the following Ooyala engineers: